teamwalnut/rescript-urql/docs/exchanges.md

 # Exchanges

-Exchanges are the mechanism by which `reason-urql` modifies requests before they are sent to your GraphQL API and alters responses as they are received.
+Exchanges are the mechanism by which `rescript-urql` modifies requests before they are sent to your GraphQL API and alters responses as they are received.
 If you want to add some additional functionality to your GraphQL operations, this is a great place to do that.

-The `Exchanges` `module` is a submodule of the `Client` module and can be referenced at `ReasonUrql.Client.Exchanges`.
-The following exchanges are provided out of the box with `reason-urql`.
+The `Exchanges` `module` is a submodule of the `Client` module and can be referenced at `ReScriptUrql.Client.Exchanges`.
+The following exchanges are provided out of the box with `rescript-urql`.

 ## Core Exchanges

-`urql` ships with a set of core exchanges that are baked right into `@urql/core` and can be referenced safely in `reason-urql` without installing any additional packages.
+`urql` ships with a set of core exchanges that are baked right into `@urql/core` and can be referenced safely in `rescript-urql` without installing any additional packages.
 These are detailed below.

 ### `cacheExchange`